 Even though Chrome OS is based on Linux (Gentoo Linux, to be exact), you can't run traditional desktop Linux applications.
 One solution to this problem is Crouton, a script that sets up a chroot of Ubuntu or Debian Linux on top of Chrome OS.
 While this does allow many people to use Chrome OS who otherwise couldn't, it's a hacky solution and requires enabling Developer Mode (which turns off most of Chrome OS' security features).
 Read More

 Virgin Mobile USA, a no-contract budget mobile U.S. retailer with plans starting at $25/mo for unlimited text/web/data and 300 minutes, has only crossed paths with Android once, with the introduction of Samsung Intercept.
 However, another contender, LG Optimus V, an equivalent of Optimus S on Sprint, Optimus T on T-Mobile, etc. just popped up at RadioShack.com, before even hitting Virgin's own site, which is expected to happen on February 1st.
+There have been reports of the device being available in some brick and mortar Virgin Mobile USA stores, but it looks like this RadioShack appearance is the first time it became available online.
 Read More

 As we previously reported, Oracle America has filed suit against Google for (primarily) patent infringement.
 If you're not familiar with the case, I'll quickly summarize.

 Oracle claims Google is in violation of seven U.S. patents previously filed by Sun Microsystems as part of the Java platform.
 Oracle now owns Sun.
 The alleged infringer, more specifically, is Android.
 If you want a more detailed explanation, read the next paragraph.
 If not, look at the pretty picture and continue.